Change the hostname

 keytool -genkey -alias newcert -keyalg RSA -keysize 2048 -keystore newkeystore.jks -dname "CN=is.dev.wso2.com, OU=Is,O=Wso2,L=SL,S=WS,C=LK" -storepass mypassword -keypass mypassword

-2. If the keystore name and password is changed, all the references to it within the WSO2 Identity Server must be updated as well.
+2. If the keystore name and password is changed, all the references to it within the WSO2 Identity Server must also be updated.
 Add the following configuration to the deployment.toml file in the <IS_HOME>/repository/conf/ folder.

 [keystore.primary]